Pendleton Correctional Facility: History

-Indiana's first state prison was opened on January 9, 1821, in Jeffersonville.
+Indiana's first state prison was authorized on January 9, 1821, and opened in October 1822 in Jeffersonville.
 The prison, later called Indiana State Prison South, accepted inmates regardless of age, sex, offense, or sentence.
 In 1847, the prison buildings were in poor repair and the decision was made that it would be built a new in nearby Clarksville.
-Another prison opened in the northern part of the state in Michigan City, Indiana and the inmates were divided between the two.
-In 1897, due to the belief that young male offenders should not be housed with their older counterparts, inmates were divided by age between the South and North.
-The Indiana State Prison South became home to inmates age 16 to 30 and the prison was renamed the Indiana Reformatory.
+Another prison opened in the northern part of the state in Michigan City, Indiana, and the inmates were divided between the two.
+In 1897, inmates were divided by age between the South and North.
+The Indiana State Prison South became home to inmates age 16 to 30 and the Michigan City prison was renamed the Indiana Reformatory.

-During the night of February 6, 1918, a fire severely damaged the majority of the buildings at Clarksville.
-The Governor's Commission decided to build a new prison in a more centrally located site.
+During the night of February 6, 1918, a fire severely damaged one-third of the buildings at the Indiana Reformatory.
+The governor appointed a commission to look into building a new prison in a more centrally located site.
 A plot of land south of the city of Pendleton was selected because Fall Creek provided a source of running water.
 The construction commenced at the new locale during March 1922.

 Herbert W. Folz was the architect in charge of designing the new prison.
 The facility is an "example of a 'radial plan' prison, in which the cell blocks fan out from a central point."
 According to a report on the Reformatory, Folz "made a conscious effort to arrange the buildings within the enclosure in such a manner that a maximum of light and air and green grass would be in evidence."
 The buildings were modeled after the Spanish Colonial Revival style.
 The original facilities included three cell houses, a dormitory, and the administration building.